-"Satisfaction with our service really is connected to you allotting us enough time," says Hendrickson.
+"Satisfaction with our service really is connected to you allotting us enough time," Hendrickson says.
 So while 7 a.m. might seem like a painfully early call time, know that your vendor has plotted out a schedule that will ensure no one is rushed into a too-quick updo or an uneven contour.
 In the same vein, you also want to heed their guidance when it comes to booking the appropriate amount of artists for the day.
-"The sweet spot is four services in a five-hour block," says Hendrickson.
-A bride plus seven bridesmaids equates to 16 hair and makeup services total, which would require four artists.
+"The sweet spot is four services in a five-hour block," Hendrickson says.
+A bride plus seven bridesmaids amounts to 16 hair and makeup services total, which would require four artists.

 Should I provide meals for my hair and makeup artists?

 Yes!
 Hair and makeup artistry requires a ton of mental and physical energy, so bring on the bagels and the caffeine.
 If you’re ordering breakfast for your bridesmaid group, factor in the headcount for your artists as well.
 And if an artist is staying late for touch-ups after the ceremony, you may also want to order them a vendor dinner.

 In what circumstances should I tip above 20 percent?

 "When someone performs a duty that is out of the scope of the contract, you should increase their gratuity," Hendrickson says.
 If your artist squeezes in extra appointments last-minute or stays through the reception for a hair change or makeup touch-ups and that wasn’t previously discussed, consider adding on to their tip.

 How else can I show my appreciation?

 Reviews are nice, but for Hendrickson, referrals are where it's at.
 So if you truly loved an artist’s services, sing their praises whenever someone asks for a recommendation.
 "I get excited when I get a referral because they’re likely going to be from the same like-minded pool of people," Hendrickson says.
 "I can let my guard down and be a little more relaxed."